GfSE/SAF-Specification/viewpoints/Physical-Internal-Exchange-Viewpoint.md

 ## Applicability
 The Physical Internal Exchange Viewpoint supports the “Design Definition Process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.5] and contributes to the artifacts "System Design Description" and "System Interface Definition".
 It also supports the "Interface Management" method of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§3.2.4].
 ## Presentation
-One or more IBDs featuring the SOI boundary, the physical elements of the SOI, as well as the connectors for each identified SOI interface delegation to physical SOI elements.
-An interface is a connection resource for hooking on the logical SOI elements to other logical SOI elements.
-Item flows are defined for each exchange on the identified interface.
+One or more IBDs featuring the SOI boundary, the parts representing physical elements of the SOI.
+At the SOI boundary, the interfaces of the SOI represented as proxy ports.
+At the parts, proxy ports representing the SOI parts interfaces.
+Binding Connectors for each identified SOI interface delegated to physical SOI elements interfaces.  connectors representing connections between interfaces of SOI parts.
+Item flows are defined for each planned exchange on the identified interfaces.
 Note: Please use more than one IBD focused on different areas of interest to keep the view comprehensive.
+Note: Ports may be nested to organize interfaces, but it is recommended to use only only one level.

+A Table representing the content or part of the ibd content.

 ## Stakeholder
 * [Hardware Developer](../stakeholders.md#Hardware-Developer)